 Here in southwestern Ontario, Canada, July marks the peak of summer.
 Our gardens are looking their best, and it’s time to enjoy them before the first inklings of autumn appear in August.

-- Houseplants spending the summer outdoors should be happy.
+- Some houseplants enjoy summer outdoors.
 Just don’t let them scorch in the sun.

 - Veggies and fruits should be producing.
 Sow more starter plants and seeds for continuous harvests.